ibm-cloud-docs/hlf-support/howto/console-deploy-k8.md

 ## Create a secret for your entitlement key
 {: #deploy-k8-docker-registry-secret}

-You've already created a secret for the entitlement key in the `ibpinfra` namespace or project, now you need to create one in your {{site.data.keyword.blockchainfull_notm}} Platform namespace or project.
-After you purchase the {{site.data.keyword.blockchainfull_notm}} Platform, you can access the [My IBM dashboard](https://myibm.ibm.com/dashboard/){: external} to obtain your entitlement key for the offering.
+You've already created a secret for the entitlement key in the `ibm-hlfsupport-infra` namespace or project, now you need to create one in your {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric namespace or project.
+After you purchase the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric, you can access the [My IBM dashboard](https://myibm.ibm.com/dashboard/){: external} to obtain your entitlement key for the offering.
 You need to store the entitlement key on your cluster by creating a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/){: external}.
 Kubernetes secrets are used to securely store the key on your cluster and pass it to the operator and the console deployments.

 <testonly>TESTER: Contact Mihir or Dhyey for the key that you need to use for pulling images from staging.
 Also the docker server should be `--docker-server=cp.stg.icr.io`
 {: note}